JayWitt/AzureOperationGuide/ResourceGraph/UsefulQueries.md

 ```

-## Query to report on the details of the AKS clustersin your tenant
+## Query to report on the details of the AKS clusters in your tenant
 ```kusto
 resources
 | where type == "microsoft.containerservice/managedclusters"
 | extend skuName = sku.name